Symphyotrichum racemosum: Description

 Symphyotrichum racemosum is a perennial herbaceous plant that reaches 30–90 cm (rarely to 100 cm).
 It can grow in clumps with woody caudices or form colonies if its root system has developed long rhizomes.
-There are usually from one to three (1–3) erect glabrous (hairless) or glabrate (almost hairless) stems growing from the root base.
+There are usually from one to three (1–3) upright glabrous (hairless) or glabrate (almost hairless) stems growing from the root base.
 If glabrate, the hair will be in vertical lines.

 Leaves

 The alternate and simple leaves of Symphyotrichum racemosum are thin, slightly rough to the touch (scabrous), and their edges are rolled downward (called revolute).
 They are various sizes depending on their locations on the stems and branches.
 The leaf faces are glabrous, or possibly have slight hair on the abaxial face (underside).
 Often in the axils where the leaves meet the stem are clusters of smaller leaves.
 Basal (bottom) and proximal cauline (stem) leaves are usually withering by the time the plant is flowering.

 The basal leaves are spatulate to oblanceolate in shape with sizes ranging 0.5–4 cm long by 0.5–1.5 cm wide.
 They have sheathed petioles with narrow wings, and their margins (edges) are crenate to serrate.

 The proximal cauline leaves are in some form of elliptic to lanceolate shape, 2–7 cm long by 0.3–2 cm wide, and sessile or petioled with wings.
 The proximalmost leaves are often subpetiolate (with an extremely short petiole).
-Cauline leaves become progressively smaller the farther away from the base they grow.
+Cauline leaves become progressively smaller the further away from the base they grow.
 Petioles have clasping bases and a sparse number of long cilia or are strigose.

-Distal leaves are usually sessile but also sometimes have tiny petioles (subpetiolate).
+Distal leaves are usually sessile, but also sometimes have tiny petioles (subpetiolate).
 They are linear-lanceolate to linear in shape, 0.5–6 cm long by 1–8 mm wide, and unequal in size.
-They get smaller the farther from the base they grow, abruptly so on the inflorescence branches.
+They get smaller the further from the base they grow, abruptly so on the inflorescence branches.
 Their bases are cuneate to attenuate, and their margins are serrulate or entire.